 Typical data rates in the 40 kbits per second to 2000 kbits per second range;

-of all over-the-air TV broadcasting services and low power licensed devices operated in the above specified bands;
+Protection of all incumbent user services such as over-the-air TV broadcasting services and low power licensed devices operated in the above specified bands;

-Dynamic use of frequency bands applied, such as dynamic frequency assignment and dynamic spectrum access techniques
+Dynamic use of frequency bands applied, such as dynamic frequency assignment and dynamic spectrum access techniques for seamless frequency band and channel switching for improved spectrum sharing;

+Simultaneous operation for at least 5 co-located piconet networks;

+At least one operation mode that supports up to at least 1000 direct neighboring devices;

+Operating range: up to several at least 1 km; and

+Coexistence with other 802 systems operating in the TV white space.

-Simultaneous operation for at least 5 co-located piconet networksOperating rangekmThe PAR can be found on the IEEE802 web site: (https://mentor.ieee.org/802.15/dcn/11/15-11-0643-00-004m-tg4m-par.pdf).
+The PAR can be found on the IEEE802 web site: (https://mentor.ieee.org/802.15/dcn/11/15-11-0643-00-004m-tg4m-par.pdf).

 Application Requirements Matrix